davidtaing/portfolio/src/content/work/code-sydney.md

 Oct 2022 to Present

-A business site for Dean Lloyd a consultant in the community sector.
+A portfolio-style website for Dean Lloyd of Lloyd Consulting: an Advocator, Counsellor and Consultant for removing the barriers and stigma faced by people who exiting the prison system.

-- Tech Stack: React, JavaScript & SCSS
+Technologies: JavaScript, React, SCSS

-- Mentor beginner programmers by conducting code reviews and providing software development advice.
+- Gathering requirements from business stakeholders.
+- Work collaboratively with other developers.
+- Provider leadership, mentoring and coaching to more junior team members.
 </div>

 <div class="mb-10">